zerdlg/p4dlg/README.md

 Example: just some list of imaginary requirements:
 + Retrieve all clientspec records.
-+ Fields should be limited to 'name', 'extra' (Host:), 'owner' & ''accessDate'.
++ Fields should be limited to 'name', 'extra' (Host:), 'owner' & 'accessDate'.
 + Group client records by 'Host" (aka. "extra") & order them by "accessDate".
 + Let's limit the number of records to 25.